 The most common are panels fixed to the roof slope; others can be attached, less obtrusively, to glass on conservatories to provide shading as well as electricity.
 Unlike solar thermal panels, which need to be located near to the water storage cylinder, photovoltaic panels can easily be located on an outbuilding or at ground level.
 For the amount of energy they generate, they are usually considered to be an expensive option but they are generally low maintenance as there are few moving parts to go wrong.
 Solar slates are now available which mimic natural slate and may provide a low impact option in an area like Dartmoor where the most common natural roof covering is slate.
+While the

-While the visual considerations and restrictions on solar photovoltaic arrays are similar to those for solar water panels, photovoltaic panels sit closer to the plane of the roof and as the technology improves, particularly with regard to solar slates, they may become even more widely acceptable and potentially suitable for use even on listed buildings.
+Dartmoor's streams and rivers have great potential as a source of renewable energy this is Horrabridge visual considerations and restrictions on solar photovoltaic arrays are similar to those for solar water panels, photovoltaic panels sit closer to the plane of the roof and as the technology improves, particularly with regard to solar slates, they may become even more widely acceptable and potentially suitable for use even on listed buildings.